Ron Knecht

-Ronald Lee Knecht (born May 5, 1949) is an American attorney, businessman and politician.
+Ronald Lee Knecht (born May 4, 1949) is an American attorney, businessman and politician.
 He is a member of the Republican Party.

 Knecht ran for State Controller of Nevada in the 2014 election and defeated Democrat Andrew Martin.
 He lost re-election in 2018 to Democrat Catherine Byrne.
-He was the only Republican to lose re-election on a statewide office.
+He was one of six Republicans running for statewide office or US Senator who was defeated.